larzw/Cake.Paket.Example/README.md

 Using paket with cake is fairly simple as long as you

 1. Don't forget to include cake in your paket.dependencies file.
-2. Don't include aliases in your build.cake file.
+2. Don't include tool aliases in your build.cake file.
 They go in your paket.dependencies file.
+3. Don't include addin aliases in your build.cake file.
+Use reference aliases instead.
-3. Don't use the bootstrapper scripts (`build.ps1` and/or `build.sh`) the cake team provides.
+4. Don't use the bootstrapper scripts (`build.ps1` and/or `build.sh`) the cake team provides.
 Use the ones from this repository.

 ### Don't forget to include cake in your paket.dependencies file